-With increasing adoption of mobiles and tablet, expectations of consumers have risen to new heights.
+With the increasing adoption of mobiles and tablet, the expectations of consumers have risen to new heights.
 Now, they not only demand instant gratification of content but also an experience that is even more exciting than that of the web.
 Till recently, this was a worrisome topic for developers working on mobile platforms while industry think tanks battled to find solutions.

 In came the latest coding language of HTML – the HTML5, and suddenly, the industry burst with euphoria, enabling developers to make giant leaps and bounds in the area of mobile experience.
-HTML5 allowed developers to deliver more intuitive and richer user experience within the mobile browser while taking care of the smaller screen and real estate of the mobile UI.
+HTML5 allowed developers to deliver a more intuitive and richer user experience within the mobile browser while taking care of the smaller screen and real estate of the mobile UI.

 HTML 5, thus, has become one of the most powerful mobile application templates of today.
-Here are the top 10 reasons why HTML5 works wonder on a mobile application platform.
+Here are the top 10 reasons why HTML5 works wonders on a mobile application platform.
 Leveraging the expertise of a competent and experienced HTML5 web and mobile application development outsourcing service provider would help boost your application development process.

 10 Reasons why HTML5 is a Great Mobile Application Template